setaman/vue-ellipse-progress/README.md

 ###### Animated: ✔️

 Descriptive string in form `"mode [offset]"` that defines how the progress line is aligned in relation to empty line.
 The first value ist the `mode` and the optional second is the `offset`.
 You can understand the modes as the presets that help you to align lines as you want to.

 - `mode`:
   - `normal`: this is the default value and both lines are aligned at the base line (centered).
   <img width="100" height="50" src="https://github.com/setaman/Bilder/blob/master/ellipse-normal.png">

-  - `in`: the progress line is inside the empty circle
+  - `in`: the progress line is inside the empty line
   <img width="100" height="40" src="https://github.com/setaman/Bilder/blob/master/ellipse-in.png">

-   - `in-over`: the progress line is both inside the empty circle and overlaps the empty circle
+   - `in-over`: the progress line is both inside the empty circle and overlaps the empty line
   <img width="100" height="35" src="https://github.com/setaman/Bilder/blob/master/ellipse-in.over.png">

-  - `out`: the progress line is outside the empty circle
+  - `out`: the progress line is outside the empty line
   <img width="100" height="35" src="https://github.com/setaman/Bilder/blob/master/ellipse-out.png">

-  - `out-over`: the progress line is both outside the empty circle and overlaps the empty circle
+  - `out-over`: the progress line is both outside the empty circle and overlaps the empty line
   <img width="100" height="35" src="https://github.com/setaman/Bilder/blob/master/ellipse-out-over.png">

-  - `bottom`: the progress line is aligned at the bottom of the empty circle
+  - `bottom`: the progress line is aligned at the bottom of the empty line
   <img width="100" height="35" src="https://github.com/setaman/Bilder/blob/master/ellipse-bottom.png">

-  - `top`: the progress line is aligned at the top of the empty circle
+  - `top`: the progress line is aligned at the top of the empty line
   <img width="100" height="35" src="https://github.com/setaman/Bilder/blob/master/ellipse-top.png">

 - `offset`: is any negative or positive number and defines the distance between the progress and empty lines.
 It can be **only** combined with the `in` and `out` modes

 ###### Example: 📜

-Let's take a look at few examples
+Let's take a look at few examples:

 | `line-mode="in 10"`  | `line-mode="in 10"`   | `line-mode="out 10"`  | `line-mode="out 15"` |
 |----------|--------|---------|---------|